Find your danger!

 Dangerous Realities

-FODI launched its 10th festival and a milestone program with the theme ‘dangerous realities’.
-Sadly the festival was cancelled due to the COVID-19 pandemic See the cancelled 2020 Program here.
+FODI launched its 10th festival and a milestone program with the theme ‘Dangerous Realities’.
+Sadly the festival was cancelled due to the COVID-19 pandemic.
+See the cancelled 2020 Program here.

 In light of this, the festival launched FODI Digital, a series of online video conversations taking inspiration from the original FODI 2020 theme and streamed via the festival website.
 The series interrogated the reality of the current pandemic and its wider implications for our world and society.